Domestic violence in South Africa: Rape and Sexually Transmitted Diseases

-In 2012 South Africa was called the "rape capital of the world" when less than 1% of rapes that occur are reported to the police.
-The South African Medical Research Council did an electronic anonymous survey, interviewing just over 1,700 men, that found that one in four males had raped; 73% of those men surveyed had raped before the age of 20.
-Within rural South Africa there is a higher rate of HIV between partners.
 In Limpopo, a team of researches traveled to rural villages to implement a three-part trial to test if intervention within relationships that had domestic violence and/ or HIV prevalence in the home.
-The homes where the researchers just assisted with the problems of domestic violence were able to reduce the prevalence by 55%, but did not effect those who had unprotected sexual intercourse with a non-spousal partner.
+The homes where the researchers just assisted with the proautogenerated1blems of domestic violence were able to reduce the prevalence by 55%, but did not effect those who had unprotected sexual intercourse with a non-spousal partner.
 Although the rate of domestic violence within these small villages did get reduced; the rate of those having unprotected intercourse after being exposed, and diagnosed with HIV, did not go down.

-According to reports by the U.N., South Africa has one of the highest rates of HIV/AIDS in the world.
+According to a report by the U.N., South Africa had one of the highest prevalence of HIV/AIDS in the world in 2009.